ManageIQ/manageiq-documentation/general_configuration/_topics/my_settings.md

 ### Default Views

-The options under the **Default Views** menu allow you to configure the default layout used to display individual screens in the {{ site.data.product.title }}
+The options under the **Default Views** menu allow you to configure the default layout used to display individual screens in the {{ site.data.product.title_short }}
 user interface.
 The options you select under this menu specify the default options for each screen, but you can also change the layout for each screen using the layout buttons on each screen.